Chair no. 17 - Horace Engdahl

 Author and literary historian.

-Horace Engdahl was born in Karlskrona 1948.
-During the 1970s he became one of the founding members of the cultural magazine Kris whose influence on the intellectual and literary climate in Sweden hardly can be overestimated.
-In 1987 he received a PhD for his work Den romantiska texten : en essä i nio avsnitt (”The Romantic Text : an Essay in nine Chapters”) which to a large extent is a re-examination and reconsideration of the Swedish literary romanticism.
-By that time he had already established himself as a leading critic within the fields of literature and dance.
-Between the years 1989 and 1998 he was employed by the newspaper Dagens Nyheter and at the end of the same period also worked as a literary expert for Swedish Television.
-He was one of the founders of a writing series called Kykeon in which he helped introduce and translate previously unheeded texts of among others Maurice Blanchot.
-To his other achievements as a translator belongs german plays by Gotthold Ephraim Lessing, Heinrich von Kleist and Arthur Schnitzler.
+Horace Engdahl was born in Karlskrona in 1948.
+In the 1970s, he was one of the founders of the cultural magazine Kris, whose influence on the intellectual and literary climate in Sweden can barely be overestimated.
+In 1987, he defended his thesis entitled Den romantiska texten.
+En essä i nio avsnitt (The Romantic Text.
+An Essay in Nine Sections), which is essentially a re-examination and re-evaluation of Swedish Romanticism.
+By this time, he had already established himself as a leading critic within the fields of literature and dance.
+From 1989 to 1998, he was employed on the cultural editorial team of the newspaper Dagens Nyheter and, towards the end of the same period, worked for Sveriges Television.
+He was also a founder of the Kykeon series of publications, for which he introduced and translated texts by writers who had previously been ignored in Sweden, such as Maurice Blanchot.
+His translation work also includes German plays by Gotthold Ephraim Lessing, Heinrich von Kleist and Arthur Schnitzler.
+In addition, he produced a complete translation from the original French of Queen Christina’s Maxims, which was published in the Swedish Academy’s Classics series in 2019.